Top 5 Fashion and Clothes Brands Logos and Why they Work

 Louis Vuitton Logo

-One clear example of how a properly constructed and beautifully executed logo effectively serves its brand is the Louis Vuitton logo.
-Today, the world-famous French fashion house began with the usual production of travel bags and suitcases designed by the future founder – of Louis Vuitton.
-He gave his name to his enterprise.
-Today, the brand, founded in 1854, is the largest manufacturer of luxury products in the form of accessories, clothing, perfumes, suitcases, etc. His logo is distinguished by a rare type of execution – a minimalist style and, at the same time, luxury.
-The graphics of the image are somewhat tricky.
-The use of serifs and a complex pattern of interlacing letters give the logo elegance and high class.
-Despite such a classic performance, it always looks modern.
-This is due to the absence of unnecessary graphic elements, which ensures its visual purity and contributes to easing its perception and memorization.
-All this works for the benefit of constant recognition.
+One of the prime examples of how a properly constructed and beautifully executed logo effectively serves its brand is the Louis Vuitton logo.
+Today, the world-famous French fashion house began producing travel bags and suitcases designed by the future founder, Louis Vuitton.
+He gave his enterprise a name.
+Today, the brand, founded in 1854, is the largest manufacturer of luxury goods, including accessories, clothing, perfumes, and suitcases.
+A rare execution style distinguishes its logo: minimalist yet luxurious.
+The image’s graphics are somewhat intricate.
+The use of serifs and a complex pattern of intertwining letters gives the logo an elegant, high-class feel.
+Despite such a classic execution, it always looks modern.
+This is due to the absence of unnecessary graphic elements, which ensures visual purity and makes perception and memorization easier.
+All of this works in favor of constant recognizability.

 Nike